 But maybe, mostly, it sounds like such a death sentence for all hopes for the relationship of ever turning out to be all that we want it to be.

-This is the denial/suppression/rationalization part of us that wants to resolve the cognitive dissonance in favor of believing that our partner is actually a good, decent person who is just going through hard times or has bad days.
+A relationship with a narcissist means being a war.
+There is the denial/suppression/rationalization part of us that wants to resolve the cognitive dissonance in favor of believing that our partner is actually a good, decent person who is just going through hard times or has bad days.

 I’ve written extensively about how being with a narcissist is dream-like because of this suppression of our ability to understand how we are being exploited and then how we have the power to overcome the exploitation and leave, and that there seem to be five stages in which leaving a narcissist occurs.